GO-Eratosthenes/dhdt/docs/modules/input.rst

 read Sentinel-2 (meta)data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Sentinel-2 is a high-resolution (10-60 m) multi-spectral satellite constellation
-from European Spavce Agency and the European Union.
+from European Space Agency and the European Union.
 The following functions make
 is easier to read such data.

 .. automodule:: dhdt.input.read_sentinel2